 What is Minimal Asset Process?

 The best way to describe a MAP is a debt management solution focused on those with low income and minimal assets.
 Individuals eligible for a MAP will make a one-off £90 payment and after six months their debts are written off with no additional payments required.
-Those who qualify for a MAP are generally:
+Those who qualify for a minimal asset process are generally:

 - In receipt of benefits – for at least six months